VegaDeftwing/OpGuidesHugoSrc/content/Music/effects.md

 ### Automation Lanes Are Your Friend

 A lot of audio effects boil down to automating some simple parameter.
-Sometimes you may not actually need a dedicated effect and can instead get by with using [Automation Lanes (YouTube, once upon a synth)](https://www.youtube.com/watch?v=WmgXmb2V6zE) in your Digital Audio Workstation (DAW)
+Sometimes you may not actually need a dedicated effect and can instead get by with using [Automation Lanes (once upon a synth)](https://www.youtube.com/watch?v=WmgXmb2V6zE) in your Digital Audio Workstation (DAW)

 ### Talk To Your Doctor About Gear Acquisition Syndrome